the-modem-distro/pinephone_modem_sdk/README.md

      - Initialize I2S settings for call audio
      - Initialize the AT service in the DSP and register all commands
      - Act as a proxy between modem's USB QMI and the kernel smdcntl8 node
+     - Act as a proxy for the GPS port
      - Listen to AT Commands and blindly respond OK to everything not implemented (to make userspace happy)
      - Sniffs on the QMI port to try and detect when there's a CS/VoLTE call and enable/disable audio accordingly